Overview

 More serious side effects will require closer monitoring and in some cases we may decide to stop the medicine.

-Signs of the following side effects will be monitored on your regular blood tests.
+Signs of these side effects will be monitored on your regular blood tests:

-- The medicine can suppress your bone marrow which reduces the number of red cells, white cells and platelets produced.
+• suppressed bone marrow (which reduces the number of red cells, white cells and platelets produced)

-Call a GP, our team or 111 straight away if:
+Call a GP, our team or 111 immediately if:

-- you have a sore throat, an unexplained cough, breathlessness
+• you have a sore throat, an unexplained cough, or breathlessness

 Go straight to the emergency department (A&E) if you feel very unwell.